ysyk2021/the-role-of-strategic-thinking-in-critical-thinking-strategies-for-planning-and-executing-long-term/src/chapter-2-3.md

 By incorporating these techniques into your critical thinking process, you can overcome common challenges and enhance your ability to plan and execute long-term goals effectively.
 Remember that critical thinking is a skill that improves with practice and deliberate effort.
 Apply these techniques consistently to strengthen your critical thinking abilities and achieve greater success in your endeavors.

-*Suggested reading: "Critical Thinking: Tools for Taking Charge of Your Learning and Your Life" by Richard Paul and Linda Elder.*